Research & Development

 Beyond the limit of Fuel Efficiency to Reduce CO2 Emission

-JAXA is working on a technology demonstration project called MEGAWATT from FY2023, aiming to take an initiative on the era of passenger jet fleet with megawatt-class electric hybrid propulsion systems by integrating key technologies from Japanese industries.
+JAXA launched a technology demonstration project called MEGAWATT in FY2025, aiming to take an initiative on the era of passenger jet fleet with megawatt-class electric hybrid propulsion systems by integrating key technologies from Japanese industries.
 The mission of MEGAWATT is to develop and demonstrate electric hybrid propulsion system for jet aircraft as a highly matured integrated system capable of treating high electric power, thereby enabling Japanese companies to lead the way in electrification businesses by leveraging their innovative technologies.
 The outcome through this activity will be transferred to Japanese industries and aircraft OEMs, contributing to international standardization efforts, the electrification of next-generation passenger fleet as well as the carbon neutrality.

 Wake Adaptive Thruster (WAT) concept

-The concept of improving the efficiency of the propulsion system using the BLI (Boundary Layer Ingestion) effect by attaching a propulsion fan on the tail of the fuselage has been proposed, but it has not yet been realized.
+The concept of improving the efficiency of the propulsion system using the BLI (Boundary Layer Ingestion) effect by attaching a propulsion fan on the tail of the fuselage has long been recognized.
+However, it has yet to be realized, primarily due to the distorted flow near the tail section, which poses significant risks when ingested by conventional turbofan engines.
+In contrast, the majority of recent proposals for BLI aircraft incorporate electric fans, as their use enhances the feasibility of this concept.

-To solve the above issues, JAXA is proposing a new aerodynamic configuration, the WAT (Wake Adaptive Thruster) concept.
+JAXA has proposed a new aerodynamic configuration that solves the problems of BLI aircraft as the WAT (Wake Adaptive Thruster) concept.

 On board electric power generation in passenger air fleet